-It has long been "relegated" to e-readers, but today electronic paper is having a second youth.
-On the eve of a crucial step (one that will give us color readers, and free up even more paper), e-paper is finally starting to branch out into other devices such as tablets, watches and even cars (BMW and its chameleon bodywork are only the first of the examples).
+It has long been "relegated" to e-readers, but today electronic paper is experiencing a second youth.
+On the eve of a crucial transition (the one that will give us color readers, and free up even more paper), e-paper is finally starting to expand into other devices such as tablets, watches and even cars (BMW and its chameleon bodywork are only the first of the examples).
 The CES 2023 also unveiled an even more bizarre device: an e-reader called Sol Reader which can be worn on the face.
 Basically, you pick up a book and read it.

 How Sol Reader works, the book in glasses